NikkiKoole/qudee/README.md

 `npm install` install all dependancies.

 ##development##
-`make serve`  start running the development server `make watch`  start running the file watcher
+`make serve`  start running the development server (also run this initially to create the build.)
+`make watch`  start running the file watcher

 ##deployment##